Michael Fertik, CEO and founder of Reputation.com, says there’s hope for repairing a damaged reputation, and offers these tips:

 1) Have Your Own Website

-Michael says it’s good that Liz has her own website, because she’s controlling her “Google real estate,” and there will be positive results when someone searches her name online.
+Michael says it’s good to have your own website, because you can control your “Google real estate,” and there will be positive results when someone searches your name online.

 2) Be Active Online